Yallmll/Yallmll/README.md

-hi, İ m yallmall ben instagram hesap çalmak için bilgi istiyorumthis file) appears on your GitHub profile.
+le) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->